andersonbrito/subsampler/README.md

 # Citing

-if you use this tool in a publication, please cite our preprint:
+If you use this tool in a publication, please cite our preprint:

 https://www.medrxiv.org/content/10.1101/2021.02.10.21251540v2